bradybhalla/modified-desmos/README.md

 # modified-desmos

-Desmos with a few add-ons.
+Desmos with a few add-ons including more available characters and symbolic math.

+## Setup
+```bash
+$ npm install
+$ npm run dev
+```

 ## Features

-Command Palette
+### Command Palette

   - Press `space` to open (`shift+space` inserts a space)
   - Type and use arrow keys to select a command
   - Press `enter` to execute the command

-Multi-select
+### Multi-select

   - Hold `shift` while clicking expressions
   - Commands can run on multiple expressions at once

-## Setup
-```bash
-$ npm install
-$ npm run dev
-```